the-road-to-learn-react/the-road-to-react/manuscript/react-modern/side-effects.md

 ## React Side-Effects

 A React component's returned output is defined by its props and state.
-Side-effects can affect this output too, because they are used to interact with third-party APIs (e.g. browser's localStorage API, remote APIs for data fetching), with HTML element's for width and height measurements, or with built-in JavaScript functions such as timers or intervals.
+Side-effects can affect this output too, because they are used to interact with third-party APIs (e.g. browser's localStorage API, remote APIs for data fetching), with HTML elements for width and height measurements, or with built-in JavaScript functions such as timers or intervals.
 These are only a few examples of side-effects in React components and we will get to apply one of these examples next.

 At the moment, whenever you search for a term in our application you will get the result.
 However, once you close the browser and open it again, the search term isn't there anymore.
 Wouldn't it be a great user experience if our Search component could remember the most recent search, so that the application displays it in the browser whenever it restarts?